Read Through the Bible in a Year Plan: Psalm 102-104

 Bless the Lord, O my soul, and all that is within me, bless his holy name!
 2 Bless the Lord, O my soul, and forget not all his benefits, 3 who forgives all your iniquity, who heals all your diseases, 4 who redeems your life from the pit, who crowns you with steadfast love and mercy, 5 who satisfies you with good so that your youth is renewed like the eagle's.
 Psalm 103:1-5)

 The promises of Psalm 103 are amazing enough in English.
-The challenge to “forget not all the benefits” of a relationship with God are profoundly comforting.
+The challenge to “forget not all the benefits” of a relationship with God is profoundly comforting.
 The God of the universe forgives all my sin!
 He heals all my diseases!
 He redeems me, crowns me, and satisfies me!
 He works righteousness and justice for the oppressed!
 He makes His ways known to His people!

 But as comforting as these words are in English, they are utterly stunning in Hebrew.